clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 ************************

-Run the :command:`sudo swupd update` command to update the operating system as shown in figure 12:
+Run the :command:`sudo swupd update` command to update the operating system as shown in Figure 12:

 .. figure:: figures/aws-web-12.png
    :scale: 50 %